 I wrote this probably a year ago.
 I’ve been lazy and I miss belly dancing so much.
-Hopefully, I’ll find something in the area soon, as online classes are really not the real deal!
+Hopefully, I’ll find something in the area soon as online classes are really not the real deal!

 “Sometimes in life confusion tends to arise and only dialogue of dance seems to make sense.” – Shah Asad Riz

 An Arab party is the kind of gathering where old and young come together to celebrate.
 It can be a wedding, a graduation or some kind of religious celebration.
 My family usually tried to make me dance to their Arab tunes which never ended very well.
 Back then I felt embarrassed to dance in front of random people to music that I didn’t really enjoy.
 Also – belly dancing – the way that a lot of Arabs dance, didn’t feel quite right to me.
-I had no access to it yet – really, I felt embarrassed.
+I had no access to it yet – really, I just felt embarrassed.

 Then something mysterious happened.
 It was at another wedding.
 One of the traditional kind where women and men celebrate separately.
 A lady – big and curvy – danced, completely immersed in herself.
 It was the most beautiful thing I had ever seen.
 She was shimmying and swaying her hips intensely.
 Not to flirt or in any way coquette.
 There were moments when she had her eyes shut, and she seemed to dance on clouds.
 It felt therapeutic and out-of-worldly.
 This touched my inner strings and resonated with me in so many ways.
-Completely consumed by the music, dancing for yourself, that felt absolutely right.
+Completely consumed by the music and dancing for yourself, which felt absolutely right.

 In 2014, I started my journey with Melissa Bellydance.
-She is one of the few teachers – if not the only – in London who offer free tasters.
-And having done acting, dancing and other sports classes, I knew how important the connection to a teacher was for one’s own development and to have fun!
-Melissa is supportive, always happy and encouraging.
-Belly dance is sensual.
-It can be snaky, mind-boggling and it always is hard work.
+She is one of the few teachers – if not the only – in London who offers free tasters.
+Having done acting, dancing and other sports classes, I knew how important the connection to a teacher was for one’s self-development, and to have fun!
+Melissa is supportive, always positive and encouraging.
+Belly dancing is sensual.
+It can be snaky, mind-boggling and it’s always hard work.
 You use tummy muscles, back muscles and your glutes, but really your whole body is involved.
-It trains your flexibility, your refinement of movement and your mind.
+It trains your flexibility, refinement of movement and your mind.
 Learning with Melissa is always accompanied by learning a routine which is amazing for your brain!